-- Maintaining a strong partnership with the community, which allows residents to participate in unique opportunities such as: Child Advocacy Resident Education, Residency Research, and Pediatrics Links to the Community (PLC).
-Our PLC program, which we pioneered, is now a national model for residency training.
+- Maintaining a strong partnership with the community, which allows all pediatric and combined internal medicine-pediatric residents to participate in the "Pediatric Links with the Community (PLC).
+The nationally recognized program, now housed in the Hoekelman center, serves as a model for residency training in community health.
 Read about resident reflections and community experiences.

 - Offering a rigorous program within a supportive environment.
 Our program is designed to provide intellectual depth and professional growth through clinical experiences and educational opportunities.

 Congratulations to Our Residents!